(Text in bold are rules amended, added and approved by league managers in 2022.)

 1.9b: No team that has less than 15 players on their opening day roster can add a mid-season pickup unless there is a dire need.
 Then they must first contact the President and he will assign a player from the wait list.

 Mutual consent trades are acceptable where the player(s) and two managers all agree.
 All trades must be approved by a majority manager’s votes.

 1.11: Mid-Season Additions:

-Teams are permitted to recruit new players for to the league during the regular season.
+Teams are permitted to recruit new players for the league during the regular season.
 Managers may temporarily add players to their roster after the player has registered online and all other managers and the President have been notified.
-After playing three games the manager recruiting the new player must notify the President and all other managers and request to either temporarily roster the player or make him available to another team with more pressing needs.
+After playing three games the manager recruiting the new player must notify the President and all other managers, and request to either temporarily roster the player or make him available to another team with more pressing needs.
 If there is an objection by other managers, a discussion and vote will be called to confirm the player placement or have the President reassign the player to balance competitiveness among all teams.
-If there remain roster openings in the league and a non-recruited player wishes to join the league, the President will temporarily assign the player to a team with the numerical need and final placement procedures will follow the above outline.
+If there remain roster openings in the league and a non-recruited player wishes to join the league, the President will temporarily assign the player to a team with a numerical need and final placement procedures will follow the above outline.

 1.11a: Amendment to Mid-Season Additions: (MW45 Only)

 Players joining the league mid-season may play on a team in need of players or be assigned according to our current rules (rule 1.8), but that player will still be required to enter the draft the following season.
 No player added during the season may participate in the playoffs, regardless of the number of games played.